Prayer Fuel

 They started Discovery Bible Study (DBS) groups, teaching women about healthy diets and how to support their families by sharing and working the land together.
 This work brought dignity and joy.
 The men eventually joined the farm work too.
 Despite floods sometimes sweeping away everything, the couples remain obedient and courageous, continuing to share the gospel.
 They are making disciples, baptizing people, and seeing Christ manifested in the community because they truly made themselves of “no reputation.”

-Related scriptures to pray for this people
+Related scriptures to pray for Tunisians

-As they look not only to their own interests, but also to the interest of others, may it be a compelling testimony that would make nonbelieving onlookers want to know more about the source of the power to put others first.
+As they look not only to their own interests, but also to the interest of others, may it be a compelling testimony that would make non-believing onlookers want to know more about the source of the power to put others first.

 We pray our brothers and sisters here would have the mind of Christ, who though He was in the form of God, did not count equality with God a thing to be grasped, but emptied Himself, by taking the form of a servant, being born in the likeness of men.